Mary A. Cooke Thompson: Career in the medical field

 In the 19th century, women were not allowed to study medicine, since most of the medical schools only accepted men.
 As L. Magner says in his article Medical Education for Women During the Nineteenth Century, the first female medical colleges were opened in the late 1940s.
 Elizabeth Blackwell was the first woman in the United States to earn a medical degree in 1849.
 Unfortunately, many of these schools were short-lived because of all the stereotypes and criticisms they were facing, which were an obstacle to the opening of the medical profession to women.
 For that reason, Mary Anna Cooke Thompson didn't have any degree, and, according to Ward (2012), she began her medical studies a year after her marriage, in 1849.

 Two physicians from Illinois, Dr. Lyman B. Larkin, a homeopathic physician, and Dr. Frances Bry, a graduate of the University of Missouri, allowed her to study medicine with them.
 They became her tutors and Mary could learn in their practices in LaSalle.
 She then became the first woman to practice medicine in Illinois, and Iowa as well.
-In 1855, Thompson joined the first women's rights society in Illinois and a year later, in 1856, she formed, along with three other women, the first women's club in the same state.
+In 1855, Thompson joined the first women's rights society in Illinois and a year later, she formed the first women's club in the same state with three other women.
 The new association rapidly spread, and in 1861, these efforts were rewarded with the Women's Property Act, which granted women control of the property they brought into the marriage.
 In 1867, she began placing advertisements in Portland's newspapers.
 She started by calling herself an "Electrician & Eclectic Physician", and then "Dr. Mary A. Thompson, Physician and Accoucheur".

 Mary Anna Cooke Thompson practiced medicine in Portland for more than 40 years and was able to manage her career as a physician while raising her family, which represented a great achievement and a model of success for women.
 Despite the absence of a formal degree that allowed her to be considered a "regular doctor", Mary Thompson was deeply respected and Abigail Scott Duniway said that she was making "a permanent impression on the medical profession of Oregon, in pioneer days, by opening the way for other women physicians of the state, but few of whom realize the importance of her work as a path-breaker".
 Mary's experience as a physician led her to be concerned with the condition of women and children, especially about childbirth.
 She also helped with the Underground Railroad and saved the lives of several children and mothers that were being pursued.
 The Thompsons opened their home to well-known leaders of the Abolitionist Movement, such as Parker Pillsbury.